 A Closer Look Inside Dairy’s Health Benefits

-Vitamin D helps promote the absorption of calcium and enhances bone mineralization.
+Vitamin D helps promote the absorption of calcium, without it your calcium intake would be fruitless, and enhances bone mineralization.

 Vitamin A helps maintain normal vision and skin, helps regulate cell growth and maintains the integrity of the immune system.